ayshiff/my-open-source-journey/docs/contributions/backstage#5675.md

 />
 </div>

-These interactions should be tested to ensure that the TechDocs features are working properly and to avoid regressions.
+These interactions should be tested to ensure that the TechDocs features are working properly and avoid regressions.

 Here is an example of some e2e tests that we will implement:

 - Navigating to a TechDocs site from a **given URL**
 - Navigating to a TechDocs site via the **primary navigation bar**
-- Navigating to a TechDocs site fragment via the **table of contents** and so on...
+- Navigating to a TechDocs site fragment via the **table of contents**, and so on...

 :::note Issue link
 https://github.com/backstage/backstage/issues/5588